kmehltretter82/frama-c-linux/src/plugins/server/doc/server.md

 - `EXEC` to starts a resource intensive analysis in Frama-C

-During an `EXEC` requests, the implementation of the all resource demanding computations shall repeatedly call the yielding routine `Db.yield()` of the Frama-C kernel to ensures a smooth asynchronous behavior of the Server.
+During an `EXEC` requests, the implementation of the all resource demanding computations shall repeatedly call the yielding routine `Async.yield()` of the Frama-C kernel to ensures a smooth asynchronous behavior of the Server.
 During a _yield_ call, the Server would be allowed to handle few `GET` pending requests, since they shall be fast without any modification.
 When the server is idled, any